-- 1. Attach one end of a patch cable to an available port on the switch, and the other end to the patch panel. - 2.
-If not already in place, attach one end of a cable segment to the back of the patch panel where the punch-down block is located, and the other end to a modular wall outlet.
+- Attach one end of a patch cable to an available port on the switch, and the other end to the patch panel. - If not already in place, attach one end of a cable segment to the back of the patch panel where the punch-down block is located, and the other end to a modular wall outlet. - 3.
+Label the cables to simplify future troubleshooting.